 Seattle First Baptist is a community housed in our historic building on First Hill, dedicated to serving Seattle’s diverse and wonderful communities in the way of Jesus.

 We are a community of faith united in exploring what it means to follow the way of Jesus Christ, to be a people of God, and to love and care for our neighbors.
-As a church we will know no circles of exclusion, no boundaries we will not cross, and no loyalties above those which we owe to God.
+As a church we will know no circles of exclusion, no bridges we will not cross, and no loyalties above those that we owe to God.

 We take this mission seriously and invite you to:

 Explore what it means for you and for us to follow the way of Jesus Christ;

 Engage in this community of faith as we unite our lives in exploring what it means to be a people of God, loving and caring for our neighbors; and to